Required Tools & Materials

 Step 4: Once the flue is swept, our sweeps will brush and vacuum out soot deposits around the damper, smoke shelf, and the firebox.

-How Much Does a Chimney Sweep Cost?
+How Much Does it Cost to Get Chimney Sweep Cleaning and Maintenance?